phu0ngng/nccl/doc/source/env.rst

 (removed in 2.4.0, see NCCL_NET_GDR_LEVEL)

 The ``NCCL_IB_CUDA_SUPPORT`` variable is used to force or disable the usage of GPU Direct RDMA.
-By default, NCCL enables GPU Direct RDMA, if the topology permits it.
+By default, NCCL enables GPU Direct RDMA if the topology permits it.
 This variable can disable this behavior or force the usage of GPU Direct RDMA in all cases.

 Values accepted